 That was almost twenty-five years ago and I have repeated the Jesus prayer over and over for most of that time.
 I now know how this seemingly simple phrase “saved” Father Forrest that fateful day.
 Saying those words over and over becomes a mantra, sweeping the mind clear of all disquieting thoughts and images and leaving space for hope and healing.

 My beloved friend, who is now a retired priest, by this point has outlived two daughters and his wife, and I suspect that he still makes use of the Jesus prayer in his daily spiritual practice.
 I imagine he might be uttering it in the last moments of his life.

 As for me, I hope to follow in his good example and continue to make this one of my devotionals.
 His steadfast strength is a gift that he has given to me and to all those who have known him, and the comfort he received from the mass and from prayer serves as a guide to us all.

 Lord Jesus Christ, Son of God, have mercy on me, a sinner.
 Amen

-I am a native Texan who has lived for the past 26 years in Los Angeles.
-I am a published author of both short memoir and fiction, a Pushcart nominee, a nationally award-winning writing teacher, an editor, as well as a Licensed Professional Counselor in the state of Texas.
-In addition, I am the mother of three grown daughters of whom I am extremely proud, a grandmother of three darling children and the wife of a man I still love after 39 years.
+I am a native Texan who has lived for the past 27 years in Los Angeles.
+I am a published author of both short memoir and fiction, a Pushcart nominee, a nationally award-winning writing coach, an editor, as well as a Licensed Professional Counselor in the state of Texas.
+In addition, I am the mother of three grown daughters of whom I am extremely proud, a grandmother of three darling children and the wife of a man I still love after 41 years.